-Students desiring to transfer into the College of Engineering must apply to a specific major within the College of Engineering.
-Once a transfer student has been successfully admitted to the College and a major, changes to a student's major are typically not considered.
+Applicants planning to transfer into the College of Engineering must apply to a specific major within the College of Engineering.
+Once a transfer student has been successfully admitted to the College and a major, changes to a student's major are not typically granted.

-Students who have completed the first-year coursework that closely mirrors Notre Dame's first-year coursework will be more competitive in the transfer admissions process.
-Please be aware that the College does not favor substituting sophomore courses for those required in the first year.
+Students who have completed first-year coursework that closely mirrors Notre Dame's first-year coursework will be more competitive in the transfer admissions process.
+Please be aware that the College of Engineering does not favor substituting sophomore courses for those required in the first year.